Alex-Kinuthia/exercism-solutions/java/difference-of-squares/README.md

 ## Submitting Incomplete Problems
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.

+# pseudocode

+compute square of sum To

+compute sum of squares to

+compute differences of squares